g4m3r0/MRI_Gender_Classification/README.md

 # Gender_Classification.ipynb
 Contains an example implementation using Pytorch and Timm with a pre-trained resnet50 model.
-This simple model achieved an accuracy of over 99% on the validation set after 10 epochs of training.
+This simple model achieved an accuracy of over 99% on the test dataset after 10 epochs of training.

 Results after 10 Epochs of training:
 ```